Tazmondo/btecify-server-v2/README.md

 A server for btecify, syncing music between desktop and mobile.

-Tries to use new technologies and databases.
+Tries to use unfamiliar technologies and databases.